-Walking around will transport you back to its illustrious past with the traces of its historic and luxurious structures.
-Flowers with bright colors and graceful palms line the seafront gardens.
+Walking around will transport you back to its illustrious past as you admire its historic and luxurious structures.
+Flowers with bright colors perfume the air and graceful palms line the seafront gardens.
 Magnolia trees, parasol pines, and cypresses grow abundantly.
 The three main streets are sprawling with citrus trees bearing ripe fruits.
-There is also a grassy park with a century-old olive grove.

 In a town where the rich greenery perfumes the air, creating a calm aura for all to enjoy, two gardens stand out from the rest.
-Le Jardin de l’Olivaie in Square Calmette has olive trees that show the trees close connection to the life of Beaulieu-sur-Mer.
+Le Jardin de l’Olivaie in Square Calmette has centuries-old olive trees.
 It is the site of Beaulieu’s Guitar Nights festival.
-Square Verdun faces Plage de Fourmis near the Casino and boasts many exotic species of plants and palm trees.
+Square Verdun faces Plage de Fourmis (the beach near the Casino) and boasts many exotic species of plants and palm trees.